Undergraduate Course Offerings

 MSCI M485 Physiology of Human Disease (4 cr.)

 Prereq: Intro biology course or A215 or P215.
 Course will explore the scientific and social aspects of three common diseases: Diabetes Mellitus, Cardiovascular disease and Breast cancer.
 Students will learn about these diseases through didactic lecture from a medical doctor.
-Students will observe clinics, doctors, and patients (offered Spring, Summer II and Fall semesters.)
+Students will observe clinics, doctors, and patients (offered Spring and Fall semesters.)

 MSCI M499 Internship in Medical Science Instruction (3 cr.)